tjeneis/nibbl/README.md

-# Weighly - Weight Tracking Application
+# Nibbl - Weight Tracking Application

 A modern web application for tracking weight and body composition statistics, built with Nuxt 4, TypeScript, Vuetify, and Supabase.